 To download talosctl, go to the releases page on GitHub.

-We have made numerous improvements to the local cluster creation functionality, which allows you to run a small Talos cluster on your laptop or workstation.
+We have made numerous improvements to the local cluster creation functionality, which allows you to run a small Talos and kubernetes cluster on your laptop or workstation.

 Local cluster creation now supports: